-Marty Ward, director of product marketing for storage and applications for Veritas Software, said the OpForce line represents a new product family from Veritas in a category called server automation.
+Marty Ward, director of product marketing for storage and applications for Veritas Software, said the OpForce line represents a new product family from Veritas in a category called

 "OpForce does for servers what SANPoint Control does for storage.
 Our message into the server automation market is, 'Use what you have,'" Ward said.

 He said customers are not getting cost benefits out of their existing infrastructures because of complex management and over-provisioning, thereby wasting resources.
 "People want something like this because there is still a heck of a lot of manual processes going on in the [data center]," Ward said.

 OpForce automates the deployment of compute resources.
 Ward said OpForce puts those resources into a logical pool and coordinates them into something called "just-in-time" provisioning.
 "We can achieve major increases in server utilization rates.
 Rates of 60% to 80% will not be uncommon," Ward said.

 Nancy Marrone, senior analyst at the Enterprise Storage Group Inc., Milford, Mass., said that Veritas intends to sell the Jareva products separately, targeting financial institutions and other vertical markets that have a need for dynamic reallocation of compute power.